fredlopes21/phprotocol/README.md

 ## Installing
-Import slimborn_2016-04-19.sql into your Database, creates you .env file based on .env.example and run:
+Import slimborn_2016-04-19.sql into your Database, creates your .env file based on .env.example and run:
 ```sh
 composer install
 ```